 If this is maintained for a significant period of time and becomes chronic, athletes will begin to experience progressively worsening symptoms, such as:

-The umbrella term given to these conditions when the direct result of low energy availability is termed REDs.
+The umbrella term given to these conditions when the direct result of low energy availability is termed RED-S in cyclists.

 Does this mean we should stop doing our 4h weekend rides?